Tips for Prevention of Running Injuries

 - Vary the type of runs and pace.
 Try flat runs, hills, speed intervals, and slow jogs on different days of the week.
 Also try running on variable surfaces such as trail, grass, pavement, track, and treadmill.
 This will challenge your muscles to work in different ways and reduce the likelihood of developing overuse injuries.

 - Don’t run every day (unless you are used to doing this without injury).
 Build in rest days and try cross-training activities such as swimming, biking, hiking, or any sport that you enjoy.
 Different activities use different muscle groups and will decrease repetitive strain on running specific muscles.
+Check out the latest java burn reviews.

 - Try to keep you’re your cadence over 170 strides/min.
 This may mean shortening your stride length in order to achieve more strides per minute.
 Recent research shows that maintaining a pace of 170-190 strides/min will maximize your efficiency and minimize ground reaction force.
 By taking shorter, quicker steps you will spend less time on the ground and reduce your landing impact.
 Improve your dietary results with Biofit.